diegomottadev/monitor-control-pet-view/README.md

 # Goal of the project

-The project is a web application built using technologies such as Node.js, Express, and TypeScript for the backend, and React.js for the frontend.
-The backend, developed with Node.js and Express, serves as the server handling client requests, performing operations in the database, and providing data to the frontend.
+The project is a web application designed to manage the needs of our pets, including veterinary care, parasite control, vaccinations, and food tracking.
+It utilizes a tech stack comprising Node.js, Express, and TypeScript for the backend, while React.js powers the frontend.

-On the other hand, the frontend is developed in React.js, a popular JavaScript library for building interactive user interfaces.
-For the user interface, a component suite called ReactPrime is being used, which provides a collection of ready-to-use UI components specifically designed for React.js.
+In the backend, built with Node.js and Express, a server is established to handle client requests, execute operations in the database, and furnish data to the frontend.

 # Installation Guide